 The Alpha Fire Company is an all-volunteer company with over 100 active members dedicated to providing professional fire, rescue and emergency support services throughout the Centre region.
 Our primary headquarters is in downtown State College, with stations in both Patton and College Townships.

-We have been a first response organization for fighting fires, emergency services and community support for well over a century.
-With four Fire Engines, two Tankers, three specialized Tower Trucks and a small fleet of rugged rescue and command vehicles across our three locations, we stand ready to serve our community in a moment’s notice.
+We have been an emergency service organization, dedicated to fighting fire and executing rescues in the Centre Region for well over a century.
+With four Engines, two Tankers, three Aerial devices, a Heavy Rescue, and a fleet of rugged support vehicles across our three stations, we stand ready to serve our community at a moment’s notice.

 Use our page navigation for links to other regional fire companies and local government websites, plus information on how Alpha Company is divided into distinct operational divisions.

 1899 Organized under the name of Union Fire Company

 1900 Name changes to Alpha Fire Company

 1923 Alphas acquire their first motorized truck

 1924 Pennsylvania State College Fire Department merges with the Alpha Fire Company

 1953 Renovation of present day municipal building for borough offices.
 Fire Company moved to current police department

 1997 Renovation of Station 5 including bunk room, new kitchen and fitness room